Leroy Bolden: Professional career

-Cleveland Browns

-Bolden was selected by the Cleveland Browns in the sixth round (73rd overall) of the 1955 NFL Draft.
-He spent from 1955 to 1957 serving his military service.
+Bolden was selected by the Cleveland Browns in the sixth round (73rd overall) of the 1955 NFL draft.
+He would lose some of the prime years of his career to military service, however, unable to take the field until the 1958 NFL season.

 He appeared in 23 games and gained 66 rushing yards on 19 carries for the Browns.
 He was used mostly as kickoff returner, registering 23 returns for 532 yards, including a 102-yard return for a touchdown in 1958.

-Dallas Cowboys

-Bolden was selected by the Dallas Cowboys in the 1960 NFL Expansion Draft and was released before the start of the season.
+Bolden was selected by the Dallas Cowboys in the 1960 NFL expansion draft and was released before the start of the season.

-Personal life
+Life after football

 After football, he worked for Encyclopædia Britannica and Hewlett-Packard.
 He also served as an assistant director of admissions for Stanford University's graduate business school.

+Death and legacy

+Bolden died October 31, 2008, in Roanoke, Virginia.
+He was 76 years old at the time of his death.